AI-Hypercomputer/maxtext/README.md

     RUN_NAME=${USER}_$(date +%Y-%m-%d-%H-%M-%S) # You may set this to any unique name for a fresh run. python3 multihost_job.py --NUM_SLICES=$NODE_COUNT --RUN_NAME=$RUN_NAME --BUCKET_NAME=$BUCKET_NAME --COMMAND="bash setup.sh && python3 MaxText/train.py MaxText/configs/base.yml run_name=$RUN_NAME dcn_data_parallelism=$NODE_COUNT"
     ```
-5. View the job's logs in cloud logging.
+5. View the job's logs in your GCS bucket.

     The link to your job's logs is printed at the end of the multihost_job output.
+They are located in BUCKET_NAME/BUCKET_PATH/RUN_NAME.

 6. Cleanup the QR when finished.